jessicakoubi/wwc_python_trivia_tuesday/TRIVIA.md

 ## Solution
 **B**

 The get_close_matches() function in the difflib module can be used to return a list of the best "good enough" matches.
 We set the optional "n" parameter to 1 in order to only return the word with the highest similarity score to the word "be".
-The order of the resulting matches are determined by the heapq.nlargest() function using the measure of each word similarity where T is the total number of elements in both words, and M is the number of matches (2.0*M / T).
+The order of the resulting matches is determined by the heapq.nlargest() function using the measure of each word similarity where T is the total number of elements in both words, and M is the number of matches (2.0*M / T).

 ## Trivia #6